Low Red Blood Cell Count(Anemia)-What Does it Mean?

 Iron is crucial in the production of healthy red blood cells.

-Eating iron-rich foods helps fortify the iron level in your red blood cell.
+Eating iron-rich foods helps fortify the iron level in your red blood cells.
 Iron-rich food sources include red meat, beans, legumes, and green vegetables.

 Top tip: When taking iron supplements, I recommend taking them with Vitamin C. Vitamin C helps your body absorb iron.